Updated: Sep 16

 Akiane's paintings are breathtaking, and must be shared.

-Creativity is mysterious in that way.
+Creativity is a mysterious thing.
 In her book, 'Big Magic; Creative Living Beyond Fear', Elizabeth Gilbert explains, ''The universe buries strange jewels deep within us all, and then stands back to see if we can find them.
 The hunt to uncover those jewels - that's creative living".
 She says that creative living is available to all of us, but that it takes curiosity, playfulness and courage.
 Creativity comes together by a process of thought, feeling and instinct that can be difficult to put your finger on.
 I've often looked back at things I've created and wondered where they came from.
 And the instinct to sing reaches back as far as my early childhood.
 Not a hobby, but a mystical need that can't be denied.

 I have included the above video, 'The Vision', because Akiane Kramarik's art has to be seen to be believed.
 Her backstory is as incredible as her talent, which to me is almost impossible to comprehend.
 Akiane is considered one of the world's great child prodigies, with both her paintings and her poetry.
 She has produced many outstanding works of art, and this is one of my favourites.
 She has many videos on her YouTube channel which show her process of creating her paintings.
 For someone who doesn't have a talent for painting, this is mind-blowing to watch, and very moving because of how extraordinarily beautiful it is.
 Despite not being raised in a religious household, Akiane had spiritual visions as a young child, and at five years old, she disappeared.